My father was an amazing person. I love him deeply, and I miss him dearly.

-My father was an engineer and many people reported to him.
+My father was an engineer, and many people reported to him.
 He was tough and admitted no errors.
-He was feared and most of all, respected.
-As his subordinates immediately picked up that he was first tough on himself.
+He was feared and, most of all, respected.
+His subordinates immediately picked up that he was first tough on himself.
 Nevertheless, he had an amazing sense of humour, making everybody laugh.
 He was charming and wise, having the right words for all circumstances and situations.
 I cannot remember him losing his temper.
-Maybe once when I fell off my rookie skates and broke an arm, which ended my career as a rookie skater.
-My father took them away saying that if I weren’t smart enough to skate, I didn’t deserve having them.
+Maybe once, when I fell off my rookie skates and broke my arm, which ended my career as a rookie skater.
+My father took them away, saying that if I wasn’t smart enough to skate, I didn’t deserve to have them.

-He was able to teach lessons without many words.
+He was able to teach lessons without using many words.

-He was always making jokes about my appearance, usually about my big eyes (family trait from him); “Your eyes are so big that they slide down your cheeks” or that “unlike Darwin said in The Origins of Species, my next of kin were the lemurs and not the apes.”
-At that time I was angry, only later I realized that he was right and we should laugh at our flaws and also turn them into strenghts and advantages.
+He was always making jokes about my appearance, usually about my big eyes (family trait inherited from him); “Your eyes are so big that they slide down your cheeks” or that “unlike Darwin said in The Origins of Species, my next of kin were the lemurs and not the apes.”
+At that time I was angry, but later I realised that he was right and we should laugh at our flaws and also turn them into strengths and advantages.

 His lessons are as follows:

 He was a very talented person.
-He could draw and paint, his jokes were witty and his stories enthralling.
-He was the heart and soul of every gathering and he admired the Russian painters.
+He could draw and paint with both hands; his jokes were witty; and his stories were enthralling.
+He was the heart and soul of every gathering, and he was passionate about everything.